nventive/BiometryService/README.md

 ### Decrypt

 The following method does specific actions according to the platform targeted.

 `await _biometryService.Decrypt(ct, "Secret");`

-- IOS
+#### iOS

-Retrieve the encrypted data from the `SecKeyChain` with the secret as a parameter.
-IOS is in charge of decrypting the data with biometric Authentication during the process.
+Retrieve the encrypted data from the `SecKeyChain` with the secret as a parameter. iOS is in charge of decrypting the data with biometric Authentication during the process.

-- Android
+#### Android

 Retrieve the shared preference encrypted data, then decrypt it with the secret as a parameter by presenting it to the `biometricPrompt` manager.